Top of the page

 A health professional will measure your temperature, pulse, and blood pressure.
-He or she also will use a finger-stick test to make sure that you have enough iron in your blood.
+They also will use a finger-stick test to make sure that you have enough hemoglobin in your blood.

 You may be given a soft ball or another object to squeeze every few seconds to help the blood flow.

 When the bag is full, the health professional will take out the needle.
-He or she will wrap a bandage around your arm to stop any bleeding.
+You will get a bandage wrapped around your arm to stop any bleeding.

 You may have a small bruise on your arm.
 In rare cases, a person's arm may bleed after the bandage is taken off.
 If this happens, raise your arm and put pressure on the needle site for several minutes.

-After donation, your blood is tested for certain diseases, such as hepatitis B and C, HIV, West Nile virus, and HTLV-I/II viruses.
-Donated blood must pass all of these tests.
-If any disease is detected, the blood is thrown away and the donor is notified.
-The blood is tracked so it can be traced back to the donor and the collection location.
+After donation, every unit of blood is tested for certain diseases.
+These include hepatitis B and C, HIV, West Nile virus, syphilis, and HTLV-I/II viruses.
+If any disease is found, the blood is thrown away.

 To learn more about Healthwise, visit Healthwise.org.